jackhkmatthews/webpack-react-banking/README.md

 # Webpack React Banking

-A simple, from scratch, Webpack, React and Typescript project which fetches some dummy transaction data and renders it.
+A simple, from scratch, Webpack, React and Typescript project which fetches some dummy transaction data and renders it

 # Local Development